Breca the Bronding

-Breca (sometimes spelled Breoca or Brecca) was a Bronding who, according to the Anglo-Saxon poem Beowulf, was Beowulf's childhood friend.
-Breca defeated Beowulf in what, by consensus, is described as a swimming match.
+Breca (sometimes spelled Breoca or Brecca) was a Bronding who, according to the Old English poem Beowulf, was Beowulf's opponent in a swimming or rowing match when the two were young.

 While dining, Unferth alludes to the story of their contest as a reproach to Beowulf's impulsiveness and foolhardiness, and Beowulf then relates it in detail, explaining how he needed to stop and defeat multiple sea monsters (nicors) during the match, so, although he arrived at the goal after Breca, his was the more worthy journey.

 In line 522 of Beowulf, Breca is identified as lond Brondinga ("of the Brondings' land").
 Breca is also mentioned in Widsith, an Anglo-Saxon poem (also known, usually by the translations of Benjamin Thorpe, as The Skôp, or The Gleema's Tale, or The Skald's Tale) known only from a 10th-century copy, as the ruler (in some unspecified previous century) of the Brondings (line 25 of Widsith):

 Cassere weold Creacum, ond Caelic Finnum, ...
 Caesar rules the Greeks, and Caelic the Finns, ...